terhechte/Cederic/Readme.md

 - Leaks memory (Actually not so sure, memory rises by about 10mb but then doesn't.
 May be due to Swift caching) 10MB memory growth after ~4500000 data updates over the course of 2 hours (50.000 agents)
 - ~~High CPU consumption (10% for 500 idle agents)~~

+##### Version 0.0.4
+- Removed the Kjue library in order to simplify the code
+- Added documentation
+- Added support for watches and validitators

 ##### Version 0.0.3
 - Moved Kqueue operations in seperate Kjue library (will be a separate library soon)